cloudworkflow/BSCNET/README.md

 There are 9 files for the train and test.
 0.9train,0.6train,0.3train,text,labeled are for experiment and downstream tasks.
 M0.3,M1.0,E1 are for downstream tasks.
-0.3train means 30% of the data are pretraind, 0.6train means 60% of the data are pretraind and 0.9train means 60% of the data are pretraind.
+0.3trainmeans 30% of the data are pretraind, 0.6train means 60% of the data are pretraind and 0.9train means 60% of the data are pretraind.
-:M0.3 are the features extracted from 0.3train to predict the popularity.
-E1 Use the first three episodes to predict the next one
+M0.3 are features extracted from 0.3train to predict the popularity.
+E1 areaspect-level sentiment features along with descriptive features in each sliding window of 3 episodes to build the time series prediction model

 ## 2 In directory data2
 There are 9 files for vaidation.
 Same as Data1